 The heritors were liable for the upkeep of the kirk.
 Even in 1912 Mr. MacRae was being asked for a levy of two pence in the pound rental to meet the cost of new windows.
 MacRae duly paid his share, £2.7s.
 MacRae also had to pay £23.9.2 towards the minister’s stipend.

 Until fairly recently pew rents were paid by the heritors, whereby pews would be reserved for the family and servants.
 In 1908 Mr MacRae from Stenhouse enquired as to how much pew space the MacRaes were entitled to.
 The total pew length was duly measured, the Duke of Buccleuch consulted, and MacRaes were allotted two seats and a bit.
 (The majority of the pews were allocated to Buccleuch).
-See *31 to see how this was allocated.
 This was even though the MacRaes themselves attended the Free Church in Dunreggan.

 Some Tynronians had left the Church of Scotland with the formation of the evangelical Free Church in 1843 and had to make the long walk over the hill to the new kirk at the end of Dunreggan, now in ruins.
 Some preferred the Cameronians at Scaur church in Penpont.